 - Fiscal Management

 Candidate Compensation and Timelines – UCPLL will provide a competitive salary and benefits package based on the candidate’s experience and skills.
-UCPLL anticipates a July 1, 2017 start date, but will be flexible based upon candidate needs.
+UCPLL anticipates a start date on or before January 1, 2018, but will be flexible based upon candidate needs.

 Job Coach Position: